Murder of Liu Mengying

 In Hangzhou, China, on February 11, 1932, the 21-year-old art student Tao Sijin killed her romantic partner and fellow student, the 20-year-old Liu Mengying, stabbing her over ten times with a kitchen knife.
+The murder and the ensuing court trial received large amounts of media attention and stirred controversy across China, negatively influencing public attitudes towards homosexual relationships.

 The two women met in 1928 and became roommates at the Hangzhou National College of Art the following year, soon entering into a romantic and sexual partnership.
-According to Tao's diaries, the relationship was frequently marked by jealousy by Liu towards other girls, which intensified after Tao became close to a female instructor at the college.
-While alone at the home of their male mentor Xu Qinwen, the two entered into a confrontation over suspected infidelity, which escalated to the murder.
+According to Tao's diaries, the relationship was frequently marked by jealousy by Liu towards other girls, which intensified after Tao became close to a female instructor.
+After 1929, the two often lived at a residence and gallery owned by their mentor Xu Qinwen, the former partner of Tao's deceased brother, the designer Tao Yuanqing.
+Liu and Tao entered into a confrontation over suspected infidelity, which escalated to the murder.
 Tao maintained that she had acted in self-defense after Liu had threatened her with the knife.

 Tao was brought to trial on both state charges and a private suit filed by Liu's older sister.
-Press coverage and the Hangzhou court initially viewed the situation as a love triangle dispute over Xu, who had previously proposed marriage to both women.
-Tao's defense team used her diary as its main evidence, arguing that she could not be found liable due to alleged mental health issues.
-The abundant media coverage of the trial was sympathetic towards her and generally portrayed Liu in a negative light.
+Press coverage and the Hangzhou court initially viewed the situation as a love triangle dispute over Xu.
+Tao's defense team used her diary as evidence throughout the case, arguing that she could not be found liable due to alleged mental health issues.
+The defense spread through the media the portrayal of homosexuality as a mental infliction which had driven her to violence.
+The case received abundant media coverage, partially owing to the high status of Xu and Tao Yuanqing.
+Newspapers shared excerpts from both girls' diaries, as well as Tao's poems and interview responses.
+The press was initially highly opposed to Tao, but limited sympathetic coverage led some of the public to view her as a tragic figure.
 Xu was sentenced to a year in prison, while Tao was initially given a life sentence.
 After a failed appeal by her defense, this was increased to the death penalty, but the life sentence was restored after further appeal to the Supreme Court in Nanjing.
-Tao remained in prison until 1937, when she was released under amnesty during the Japanese occupation.
+Tao became a Buddhist nun and remained in prison until 1937, when she was released under amnesty during the Japanese occupation.
 She allegedly married a male official and lived the rest of her life in obscurity.